US to Canada by Boat: Essential Border Requirements for Dogs and Cats

 Crossing the international border into Canada with your dog requires specific documentation and a clear understanding of current maritime and land-border regulations.
 Whether you are navigating the Salish Sea or driving your rig across the border, having a "furry first mate" means you need a solid strategy to ensure a smooth entry for both your vehicle and your pet.

-Planning a trip to Canada with your dog or cat who's over 8 months old?
+Planning a trip to Canada with your dog or cat?
 Here is what you need to know:

 Here's what you need to know for a smooth sailing entry from US to Canada